Phuckyucrypto/CMV3-NFT-SOLANA/README.md

 - `startDate`: Start dates for guards (UTC time)
 - `allowlist`: Update Merkle proof for each allowlist phase (OG and WL)

 Use the [Merkle Root Tool](https://tools.key-strokes.com/merkle-root) to generate Merkle proofs.
-Use One Wallet per line for correct format
+Use One Wallet per line for correct format.

 *Note: If you update the whitelist with new wallets or change order of wallets, you must update the Merkle proof.*